 However, they point out that circumcision will offer only partial protection, and they urge people to use barrier methods such as condoms as well.

 The higher chance of infection may be because the foreskin becomes more prone to splits and ruptures during intercourse, allowing pathogens to enter the bloodstream.

 Another possibility is that the space between the penis and the foreskin might provide an environment in which a virus can survive for a period of time, raising the risk of infection for the individual and their next partner.

-Some argue that the U.S. has a relatively high rate of HIV, despite high circumcision rates.
+Some argue that the U.S. has a relatively high rate of HIV despite high circumcision rates.
 In addition, the results of studies in Africa and Asia associating circumcision with HIV prevention, mainly in heterosexual populations, may not translate to the U.S.

 Circumcision is a relatively safe procedure, and severe complications are rare.

-The following risks are possible:
+However, the following risks are possible:

 - The wound does not heal properly.